 Organizational change is a complex undertaking.
-These change projects often coincide with other large organizational projects and may spiral out of control without a tracking process system.
+These change projects often coincide with other large transformation projects and may spiral out of control without a tracking process system.

-However, with a change control process in place, change leaders are empowered to easily manage all incoming change requests, analyze potential blockers, and drive successful implementation.
+However, with a change control process, change leaders can better manage all incoming change requests, analyze potential blockers, and drive successful implementation.

-In this blog, we explore the change control process, its stages, and how you can leverage one to create an effective change management strategy.
+In this article, we explore the change control process, its stages, and how you can leverage one to create an effective change management strategy.

 Although change control and change management are related terminologies, the two have significant differences.